Kimbsy/quip-template/resources/leiningen/new/quip/README.md

 # {{name}}

-A Quip game based on the Quil library.
+A quip game based on the Quil library.

 ## Running locally